-Bitcoin, which is a new technological innovation with a limited history, is a new and highly speculative asset.
-There is no assurance that usage of Bitcoin will continue to grow.
-A contraction in the use of Bitcoin may result in increased volatility or a reduction in the price of Bitcoin, which could adversely impact the value of the Trust.
-Bitcoin was invented in 2009; Bitcoin and its trading history thus have existed for a relatively short time, which limits a potential Unitholder's ability to evaluate an investment in the Trust.
-Moreover, Bitcoin Derivatives have only recently been introduced to the U.S. marketplace.
+DOT, which is a new technological innovation with a limited history, is a new and highly speculative asset.
+There is no assurance that usage of DOT will continue to grow.
+A contraction in the use of DOT may result in increased volatility or a reduction in the price of DOT, which could adversely impact the value of the Trust.
+DOT was first created in 2017; DOT and its trading history thus have existed for a relatively short time, which limits a potential Unitholder's ability to evaluate an investment in the Trust.
+Moreover, derivatives of DOT have only recently been introduced to the U.S. marketplace.
+This limited history creates risks for investment in the Units.